kdsjZh/kdsjzh.github.io/_pages/about.md

 University in 2020.
 I'm broadly interested in Software and System security, particularly in Browser Security and Fuzzing.

+Besides the research, I actively contribute to open source community by submitting bug reports and intergrating my research prototypes.
+So far I reported more than 50 CVEs for widely used open source software and integrated my research prototypes in AFL++[1], one of the most widely used greybox fuzzing framework.

+I enjoy bug hunting on complex software system for fun <del>and profits</del>.
+By leveraging static analysis, fuzzing and code auditing, I successfully found a series of vulnerbilities in web browsers and rank #42 in Google VRP 2024, receiving about 25,000 USD bug bounties.

 Selected Publication
 ======